 As a maintained school – that is, one that is still part of the Local Authority – we follow the LA admissions policy.

-We currently have an admission number of 30 pupils in Reception and Key Stage 1, and 20 pupils in Years 3 to 6.
+We currently have an admission number of 30 pupils in Reception and Key Stage 1 and Key Stage 2.